aws-quickstart/cdk-eks-blueprints/README.md

 }
 ```

-Replace the contents of `bin/main.ts` with the following.
+Replace the contents of `bin/<your-main-file>.ts` (where `your-main-file` by default is the name of the root project directory) with the following:

 ```typescript
 import 'source-map-support/register';